MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 ## Register and deploy the integration pack

 Download the integration pack file and register it with the Orchestrator management server using the Deployment Manager.
 You may then deploy it to runbook servers and Runbook Designers.
-For the procedures on installing integration packs, see [How to Install an Integration Pack](how-to-add-an-integration-pack.md).
+For procedures on installing integration packs, see [How to Install an Integration Pack](how-to-add-an-integration-pack.md).

 ::: moniker range=">= sc-orch-2019"